sclickk/KatWebX/README.md

 An extremely fast static web-server and reverse proxy for the modern web.

 ## Important Info
 KatWebX is an early work in progress, and you will encounter bugs. **Do not use KatWebX in production!** A lot of work is required before KatWebX will be ready for production use.
+If you need something which will is well tested and can be used in production, check out [KatWeb](https://github.com/kittyhacker101/KatWeb) instead.

 ## Current/Planned Features
 - [x] Flexible config parsing